Doddiscombsleigh: The NoBody Inn

 The cottage that is now The NoBody Inn was listed as a "dwelling houses” or “messuage" in 1837, but, from the early 1600s at least, it was the village's unofficial Church House.
 Originally called Pophill Howse, details are sparse until 1752 when it was owned by Stephen Diggines "the church carpenter".
 The Inn has had a curious role in the parish.
 It did not formally become The New Inn until 1838, although it is believed to have been informally established in the late 18th century to provide "liquid refreshments" for the many men who worked in the mines of the hills at Ashton, Doddiscombsleigh and Christow, in their efforts to satisfy the huge demand for manganese for use in the potteries and for bleaching.

 The name of the pub came from 1952 when the landlord died, and the undertaker and the pallbearers failed to notice that there was no body in the coffin when it was buried in the village churchyard.
 The same day, the undertakers noticed that they still had the body.
 They telephoned the inn during the wake and the mourners were told of the mishap.
 The empty coffin was duly dug up and re-buried.

 An alternative explanation is that a landlord of the inn was in the habit of leaving his potman in charge of the inn when he went out on business.
 The potman was either shy or lazy, and when travellers came knocking at the inn door seeking refreshment would shout "There's nobody in!"

+Twin towns – sister cities

+Doddiscombsleigh along with Dunsford is twinned with: